 I was born and raised in Haifa, a mediterranean city in the north of Israel.
 I grew up in a melting pot of global cuisines, where spices are a way of life and cooking almost always involves one spice blend or another.
 From a young age, I used to help my grandmother cook simple food made out of fresh, locally grown produce and shop at the local “shouk” (market in Hebrew) to stock up on freshly ground spices.

 In Israel, you’d usually buy fresh za’atar, ras-el-hanout or baharat at the market when you do your weekly shopping but it’s also very normal to make your own blends at home by mixing a bit of paprika, cumin, cloves, cinnamon and maybe some herbs.
-Whatever you may have lurking in your cupboard.
 The thought of cooking without spices is inconceivable.
-You’d never slide a bare chicken into the oven.
+You’d never slide a bland chicken into the oven.
 It has to have flavour and lots of it.

 While living overseas, I’ve experimented with making spice blends at home - partly for fun and mostly out of frustration with seasoning options that just didn’t taste like the real thing back in Israel.
 As I immersed myself in the world of spices and herbs, I became fascinated with their ancient history and natural healing properties.